mpv-player/mpv/DOCS/man/ao.rst

         changed.

 ``null``
     Produces no audio output but maintains video playback speed.
-Use ``--ao=null:untimed`` for benchmarking.
+You can use ``--ao=null --ao-null-untimed`` for benchmarking.

     The following global options are supported by this audio output: